 How do we gauge their UX design skills or design aesthetic?

 View the screens they’ve created to observe the design patterns such as spacings and layouts.
-Make the best use of your judgment and sensibilities to observe the flow of information and if the navigation is simple to understand.
+Make the best use of your judgment and sensibilities to observe the flow of information and see if the navigation is simple to understand.

 It of course doesn’t end here.
 Visually appealing design is not the ultimate benchmark of good user experience.
 The goal of UX design is fulfilling business goals while keeping user needs in mind.
-Every project has established metrics to ensure that the users and the business are both happy – so ask for concrete and real-time examples, such as
+Every project needs to establish metrics to keep the users and stakeholders happy.
+So ask for concrete and real-time examples, such as

 Healthy collaboration is vital to the success of a design project.

-How does the team fare in this regard?
+How does the team fare regarding communication?